Pension Division Upon Marital Breakdownó Information for Lawyers and Actuaries

 If the memberís or former spouseís name has changed and none of the proof of age documentation received reflects the change, we will require all legal name change documents or marriage certificates to confirm the name change.

-If a Form P1, separation agreement or court order has been filed, the Plan will notify a former spouse of any action taken by the member (e.g., termination of employment, transfer of benefits, and an election to retire).
-At this time the Plan will provide an opportunity for a former spouse to become a limited member if they have not already applied.
-Once the former spouse is a limited member, the Plan will provide the pension benefit options available as a limited member.
-The Plan does not notify a former spouse when the plan member has reached their earliest retirement age.
-Once the member has reached earliest retirement age, it is the former spouse’s responsibility to apply for their benefit in either the form of a lump sum transfer of the commuted value or a separate pension.
+If a Form P1, separation agreement or court order has been filed, the plan will notify a former spouse of any action taken by the member (e.g., termination of employment, transfer of benefits, and an election to retire).
+At this time the plan will provide an opportunity for a former spouse to become a limited member if they have not already applied.
+Once the former spouse is a limited member, the plan will provide the pension benefit options available as a limited member.
+The plan does not notify a former spouse when the plan member has reached their earliest retirement age.
+Once the member has reached earliest retirement age, it is the former spouseís responsibility to apply for their benefit in either the form of a lump sum transfer of the commuted value or a separate pension.

 As soon as the separation agreement or court order has been finalized, Form P2 (Division of Pensions Regulation, s.4(b)) Request for designation as limited member and the accompanying administrative fee should be submitted.
-The administrative fee is $750 and if also dividing a defined contribution component will include an addition $175 for a total of $925.
+The administrative fee is $750.

 Your client and their former spouse must provide up-to-date contact information in order to receive updates and notifications.
 Early application to become a limited member means the former spouse is entitled to receive certain information, including an annual benefit statement sent to the limited member, and is entitled to nominate their own beneficiary(ies) for their portion of the pension benefit.

-A former spouse must submit the following forms in order to transfer the benefit entitlement:
+A former spouse must submit the following forms (if relevant) in order to transfer the benefit entitlement:

 Form P3 (Division of Pensions Regulation, s.4(c)) Request for transfer from defined contribution account is used if the member still has benefits in a defined contribution account.
 After the spouseís interest in the benefits has been recognized by an agreement or order, the form is used to direct the plan administrator to transfer the spouseís share to another registered retirement plan, such as an RRSP.